GDBR: Label Recovery Attack Against Partial Gradient Encryption in Federated Learning: Methodology

+While Theorem~\ref{theorem:recursive_stack_grad} establishes the \emph{gradient bridge} for individual samples, practical FL updates typically consist of gradients averaged over a batch.
+In this subsection, we generalize the GDBR framework to accommodate these aggregated updates.
+Specifically, we demonstrate how classwise labels can be recovered from the batch-averaged gradient by leveraging the estimated features $\widetilde{\mathbf{a}}^{[1]}$ and probability vectors $\widetilde{\mathbf{p}}$.

-\begin{assumption} We assume that the activation features $\mathbf{a}^{[1]}$ in the first stack of the bottom layers exhibit similar Gaussian distributions across different dimensions for various training samples.
-Specifically, the features $\mathbf{a}^{[1](n)}$ for the $n$-th sample in a batch of $B$ can be approximated by some auxiliary data, denoted as $\widetilde{\mathbf{a}}^{[1]}$.
-Consequently, we have:
+\begin{assumption}[Batch Feature Homogeneity] We assume that the output features $\mathbf{a}^{[1](n)}$ of the initial layer exhibit low variance across samples within a batch of size $B$.
+Consequently, the individual features can be approximated by a single representative vector $\widetilde{\mathbf{a}}^{[1]} \in \mathbb{R}^K$, such that:

 \end{assumption}